Get A Master's In Meteorology

 Students who graduate with their master’s in meteorology from Florida Tech have gone to work for employers such as NOAA National Weather Service, NASA, and Executive Jet.

 The Occupational Outlook Handbook published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including entry-level education, overall working environment, and employment prospects.

 The Bureau states that opportunities for a meteorology career are projected to grow by 10% through 2022, as the need for meteorologists and atmospheric scientists in private industry increases.
 New computer models have improved forecast accuracy and given scientists the ability to provide specialized information to businesses.
 The global economic environment demands that business understand how weather is affecting operational concerns such as the flow of goods, shipping delays, international executive travel, and more.

-Life, physical, and social science occupations will also expand meteorology careers by 10%, according the BLS, as meteorologists work with other professionals in energy, transportation, agriculture, and environmental organizations on such activities as planning new wind farms for electricity, or how climate change effects water supply.
+Life, physical, and social science occupations will also expand meteorology careers by 10%, according to the BLS, as meteorologists work with other professionals in energy, transportation, agriculture, and environmental organizations on such activities as planning new wind farms for electricity, or researching how climate change affects water supply.

 Florida Tech graduates can find different options for a meteorology career including: